OSU-BMBL/ssread/README.md

 This repository serves as the front end part of scREAD, it also contains scREAD workflow in the /script folder.

-[scREAD](https://bmbls.bmi.osumc.edu/scread/) (A Single-Cell Rna-sEq database for Alzheimer’s Disease) is the first database dedicated to well organized all existing Human and Mouse AD scRNA-Seq data collected as of June 1st and provide all the pre-analysis results based on our pipeline. scREAD takes advantage of a curation effort aimed at providing comprehensive scRNA-Seq data analysis results based on all human and mouse Alzheimer’s disease studies published in the public domain.
-By manually curating AD single-cell/nucleus RNA-seq published papers in the public domain, 11 papers including 12 single-cell/nucleus RNA-seq datasets, diverse cell types, different gender information, different brain regions information, and different age information were recorded.
-The single-cell/nucleus RNA-seq datasets are systematically and manually collected from the scientific literature published in GEO and Synapse databases.
-The construction of healthy atlas for different species’ brain regions and ages, and all the pre-analysis results based on the healthy atlas can be used as a reference for AD researchers.
-At last, eight cell types of 391,051 cells in eight human datasets and eight cell types of 188,341 cells in four mouse datasets were collected and deposited in scREAD. scREAD provides a user-friendly interface for browsing, searching, and downloading pre-analysis results based on all the 12 single-cell/nucleus RNA-seq datasets coming from the 11 papers.
-Furthermore, the researchers can use scREAD pipeline into their dataset to identify cell types, cell-type-specific biomarkers, and cell-type-specific regulons that are most useful for Alzheimer’s disease studies, and achieve all the graphics and tables as shown in our database.
+[scREAD](https://bmbls.bmi.osumc.edu/scread/) (A Single-Cell Rna-sEq database for Alzheimer’s Disease) is the first database dedicated to collect all existing Human and Mouse Alzheimer's Disease scRNA-Seq data, and provide comprehensive interpretations.

+If you have any questions, suggestions, or found a new AD paper generated scRNA-seq datasets, please let us know through [google form](https://docs.google.com/forms/d/e/1FAIpQLSereTkpOfJ4LJLe9Ke5dZq78SnX3D7qXjQWY0ofDut0kIfDPg/viewform), or email: [qin.ma@osumc.edu](qin.ma@osumc.edu).

 ## How to run scREAD backend workflow locally